Reductions

+Linguistic reducción

+Linguistic scholars use the term reducido to describe the standardized colonial registers that emerged alongside settlement programs.
+In regions such as Yucatán, missionaries applied the logic of reducción to Indigenous languages, producing standardized rule‑governed varieties designed for catechesis, confession, and local administration.
+This process regularized grammar and orthography, introduced Christianized semantic categories, and promoted fixed syntactic patterns modeled on Latin and Spanish.
+The resulting forms (often referred to as reducido, meaning in this context "rightly ordered" or "civilized") circulated through grammars, dictionaries, sermons, and legal documents, becoming the dominant written register of the period.
+Examples include Maya reducido and Nahuatl reducido.

 Spanish West Indies

 The policy of reductions was begun in 1503 by Spanish colonists on Caribbean islands.
 In the words of the Spanish rulers, "It is necessary that the Indians be assigned to towns in which they will live together and that they not remain or wander separated from each other in the backcountry."
 The Spanish ordered Indian villages to be destroyed and selected sites where new villages should be built.
 The concentration, or reducción of the Indian population, facilitated the Spaniards' access to Indian labor, the promulgation of Christianity, and the collection of taxes and tribute.
 Moreover, the reduction of the Indians was intended to break down ethnic and kinship ties and detribalize the residents to create a generic, pan-Indian population, disregarding their numerous tribes and different cultures.

 North America

 The Spanish began creating reductions in Mexico shortly after Hernan Cortés's conquest in the 1520s.
 They were begun in Baja California in the 17th century and California in the late 18th century.
 Reductions in Mexico were more commonly known as congregaciones.